Modelling of planar germanium hole qubits in electric and magnetic fields: Results

 \subsection{Out-of-plane g-factor and convergence behavior}

-The out-of-plane g-factor strongly depends on the electric field, as shown in Fig.~\ref{fig:Fig3}A. The g-factor and its derivative changes significantly with the choice of the light hole states.
+The out-of-plane g-factor strongly depends on the electric field, as shown in Fig.~\ref{fig:Fig3}A. The g-factor and its derivative changes significantly with the choice of the light-hole states.
 If we only consider the states in the quantum well, the g-factor is monotonically increasing with respect to the electric field.
-By incorporating the highly excited light hole states (up to the $\rm 56^{th}$ excited state in this work), the g-factor changes and is monotonically decreasing with respect to electric field.
-The zero-derivative point, i.e. the sweet spot, is not observed in the range of electric field considered here.
+By incorporating the highly excited light-hole states (up to the $\rm 56^{th}$ excited state in this work), the g-factor changes and is monotonically decreasing with respect to electric field.
+The zero-derivative point, i.e. the sweet spot, is not observed in the range of electric fields considered here.
 Applying larger electric fields would result in a ground state that is not located in the quantum well and therefore not considered.
 Our simulated g-factors match qualitatively with experiments using Hall-Bar measurements at low density~\cite{lodariLightEffectiveHole2019a,lodariLightlyStrainedGermanium2022a}.

-We investigate the dependence of the choice of the light hole levels in Fig.~\ref{fig:Fig3}B. The g-factor converges slowly indicating the high energy light hole states are not negligible for the estimation of the g-factor.
-We remark that going beyond the current light hole states the 4-band model is insufficient to accurately describes the physics and the split-off-band (or even more bands) has to be included.
+We investigate the dependence of the choice of the energy sorted light-hole levels in Fig.~\ref{fig:Fig3}B. The g-factor converges slowly, indicating that the high energy light-hole states are not negligible for the estimation of the g-factor.
+Large steps in convergence originate from a light-hole state that is localized inside the quantum well, states localized at the top interfaces have minimal impact, and the small steps at larger number originate from delocalized states.
+We remark that the full 6-band model including the split-off-band (or even more bands) may have to be considered to achieve a higher accuracy of the g-factor.